ibrokemypie/badbot/readme.md

 Configuration is done with a toml file called ``config.toml`` with the following contents:
 ```
 token = "the bot's token to authenticate" string
-ownerid = "the user id to respond to owner only commands" string
+trustedusers = "array of user ids to allow trusted commands to" []string
 nickname = "the bot's nickname" string
 image = "base64 encoded image for profile picture" string
 status = "the bot's status" string